BIMSB Moved to the Centre of Berlin

-BIMSB scientists are currently embedded and integrated in the MDC’s research infrastructure at the Campus in Berlin-Buch.
-In 2018, they will move to the centre of Berlin, , where the new BIMSB building is constructed on the central historical Campus of the Humboldt University.
-The inauguration of the new research site for BIMSB will make it the first institutional and infrastructural expansion of the MDC into the centre of Berlin, supporting even closer interactions with major academic and medical institutions in the city and region.
+In spring 2019, BIMSB scientists moved from MDC’s research infrastructure at the Campus in Berlin-Buch to the centre of Berlin ().
+The building is entirely new and located on the central historical Campus of the Humboldt University.
+This new research site represents the first institutional and infrastructural expansion of the MDC into the centre of Berlin, supporting even closer interactions with major academic and medical institutions in the city and region.

-The design for the new BIMSB building has been selected through an architectural competition and will perfectly be integrated into the given setting at the Humboldt Campus Nord.
-It will house up to 25 research groups, approximately half experimental and half computational, and provide 5400 qm of laboratory and office space.
-The building will host high-tech-labs, state-of-art technology platforms, flexible workspaces and communication areas, that will further promote innovative and interdisciplinary research.
+The design for the new BIMSB building has been selected through an architectural competition and is perfectly integrated into the given setting at the Humboldt Campus Nord.
+It provides space for up to 25 research groups, approximately half experimental and half computational offering 5400 sqm of laboratory and office space.
+The building hosts high-tech-labs, state-of-art technology platforms, flexible workspaces and communication areas, that further promote innovative and interdisciplinary research.